-V. Conclusions
+V. CONCLUSIONS

 In this study, we have investigated the influence of molecular vibrations on the electron momentum distributions of the outer valence orbitals of the smallest diamondoid, adamantane.
 The EMS experiment on the molecule has been conducted at $E_0 = 1.2$ keV.
 Furthermore, theoretical momentum profiles with vibrational effects being involved have been calculated by means of the HAQM and BOMD approaches.
-In spite of their intrinsic differences and despite the complex nature of the vibrational structure of the chosen target, both approaches provide consistent results and give overall quantitative insights into the results of the newly performed EMS experiment with improved statistics, except for the {1t1+6t2} ionization band.
-Comparisons between experiment and theory has shown that taking into account vibrational effects lead to appreciable enhancement of the low p component of the 7t2, {2t1+3e} and {5t2+5a1} momentum profiles and considerably improve the agreement with experiment.
-Further analysis based on the HAQM approach has revealed the significant role of vibrational modes associated with the CH bonds, in line with previous results on molecules with several CH bonds30,34-36,38 in their contribution to the change of momentum profiles.
+In spite of their intrinsic differences and despite the complex nature of the vibrational structure of the chosen target, both approaches provide consistent results and give overall quantitative insights into the results of the newly performed EMS experiment with improved statistics, except for the $\{1t_1 + 6t_2\}$ ionization band.
+Comparisons between experiment and theory have shown that taking into account vibrational effects leads to appreciable enhancement of the low p component of the $7t_2$, $\{2t_1 + 3e\}$, and $\{5t_2 + 5a_1\}$ momentum profiles and considerably improves the agreement with experiment.
+Further analysis based on the HAQM approach has revealed the significant role of vibrational modes associated with the CH bonds.